All Episodes

 I think people across the board have problems with Hillary.

-But Hillary may be the uh one of the first Democrats to actually be figured out as phony and and not as hip and cool and with it as most young people think old Democrats are.
+So I think Hillary may be, and I'm going to admit to you, this is wishful thinking, but Hillary may be one of the first Democrats to actually be figured out as phony and not as hip and cool and with it as most young people think old Democrats are.

 And Hillary is not of their generation, and her daughter isn't either.